-r Evidence-Based Program Attitude is Altitude Tiers of Implementation Tier 1 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
+Evidence-Based Program Attitude is Altitude Tiers of Implementation Tier 1 Describe the key EBP components that will be implemented as well as any related activities, curricula, programs, services, policies and strategies.
 K-12 curriculum that focuses on Social and Emotional learning, positivity and anti-bullying.
-The curriculum aligns with the Collaborative for Academic, Social and Emotional Learning (CASEL) standards.
-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies, and how these will assist students dealing with trauma and violence.
+The curriculum aligns with the Collaborative for Academic, Social and Emotional Learning (CASEL) standards. the early identification of socia the likelihood of at-risk studen mplement evidence-based mental health services for students to improve al, emotional, behavioral problems or substance use disorders, as well as ts developing social, emotional, behavioral problems, depression, anxiety es, and how these will assist students dealing with trauma and violence.
 Attitude is Altitude will be implemented by teachers in designated grade levels through classroom lessons.
 Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment, and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
 Supports will result in improved student self-esteem and an increase in student motivation and reduce the risk of students developing mental health diagnoses.